Previously known as the Over 55 Clubs we changed our name in 2011 to Trinity Network (Social Opportunities for Older People).

 Occasionally retailers visit and sell clothes, fancy goods and books, there is no obligation to buy.

-We have a sweet shop and sell birthday cards, there is a ‘nearly new rail’ at each site and a Charity Shop at Dewsbury Road which opens on Tuesday.
+We have a sweet shop and sell birthday cards, there is a ‘nearly new rail’ and a Charity Shop at Dewsbury Road which opens on Tuesday.

 We often undertake interesting projects such as our recent History Group which looked at local history of the area and our Hats Off Project which looked at the different jobs our members had throughout their working lives.